 What if we don't need overlapping periods or creative scheduling, should we still use Flex Scheduling? ↑

-Flex Scheduling is tentatively expected to be the Aeries scheduling process starting with the 2022/2023 school year.
+Flex Scheduling will eventually be the Aeries scheduling process, so we encourage everyone to begin now to learn about it and make plans to transition.
+Although we will support traditional scheduling in the 2022/2023 school year, we will at some point transition fully over to Flex Scheduling.
 With Flex Scheduling, periods can be created and class meeting times established.
 Even if there are no changes to a current Master Schedule setup, schools should transition to Flex Scheduling and build the same basic configurations with Flex Periods and a Class Calendar.

 Does Flex Scheduling support multiple start times and bell schedules for grade levels during the school day? ↑